The Code That Knew What It Wanted

 }

-Cycle 2: Add Quantity to Existing Item
+Cycle 2: Add Quantity to an Existing Item#

 @Test